revolalex/my-authetification-platform/README.md

 ## App

-This authentification app have three routes: 'sign-up' , 'sign-in' and 'dashboard'
+This authentification app crypt password and use token
  - You can create a user
  - You can authentifiate a register user
+ - A register user can add, delete a contact and update the contact email

 The password is hash with bcrypt.
 <br>
-When an user sign-in with the token (jwt) we give him acces to "dashboard".
+When an user sign-in with the token (jwt) we give him acces to "dashboard", where he can manage his contact
 <br>
 Finally the user can logout (no acces to dashboard).
 <br>
+And the api end point are secure, check for token

  ## Pratice
 <ul>